ibexa/documentation-user/docs/publishing/editorial_workflow.md

         Contact your administrator or developer team to configure workflows.
         See [developer documentation](https://doc.ezplatform.com/en/master/guide/workflow/) for information on how to do it.

-    You can view Content items which are in different stages under review in the Dashboard in the Review queue table.
+    You can view Content items which are in different stages under review on the **My dashboard** screen, in the Review queue table.
     The table will only show the Content items that you have permissions to edit.

     ![Review queue in the dashboard](img/dashboard_review_queue.png)